Abraham Lincoln: Emancipation Proclamation

 Two Union generals had issued emancipation orders in 1861 and 1862, but Lincoln overrode both: he found that the decision to emancipate was not within the generals' power, and that it might induce loyal border states to secede.
 However, in June 1862, Congress passed an act banning slavery in all federal territories, which Lincoln signed.
 In July, the Confiscation Act of 1862 was enacted, allowing the seizure of slaves from those disloyal to the United States.
 On July 22, 1862, Lincoln reviewed a draft of the Emancipation Proclamation with his cabinet.
 Senator Willard Saulsbury Sr. criticized the proclamation, stating that it "would light their author to dishonor through all future generations".
 By contrast, Horace Greeley, editor of the New-York Tribune, in his public letter, "The Prayer of Twenty Millions", implored Lincoln to embrace emancipation.
 In a public letter of August 22, 1862, Lincoln replied to Greeley that while he personally wished all men could be free, his first obligation as president was to preserve the Union:

 My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery.
 If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that.

-Buttressed by news of the recent Union victory at Antietam, on September 22, 1862, Lincoln issued the preliminary Emancipation Proclamation.
-On January 1, 1863, he issued the final version, freeing the slaves in the ten states not then under Union control, exempting areas under such control.
+Buttressed by news of the recent Union victory at Antietam, on September 22, 1862, Lincoln issued the preliminary Emancipation Proclamation, which proclaimed that, on January 1, 1863, all persons held as slaves within any state still in rebellion would be free.
+On January 1, 1863, he issued the final Emancipation Proclamation, freeing the slaves in the ten states not then under Union control, exempting areas under such control.
 Lincoln commented on signing the Proclamation: "I never, in my life, felt more certain that I was doing right, than I do in signing this paper."
 On New Year's Eve in 1862, Black people – enslaved and free – gathered across the United States to hold Watch Night ceremonies for "Freedom's Eve", looking toward the promised fulfillment of the Proclamation.
 With the abolition of slavery in the rebel states now a military objective, Union armies advancing south enabled thousands to escape bondage.

 The Proclamation was immediately denounced by Copperheads, who advocated restoring the union by allowing slavery.
 It was also seen as a betrayal of his promise to Southern Unionists not to tamper with slavery; Emerson Etheridge, then Clerk of the House of Representatives, joined an unsuccessful plot to give the Democrats and Southern Unionists control of the House.
 As a result of the Proclamation, enlisting freedmen became official policy.
 In a letter to Tennessee military governor Andrew Johnson, Lincoln wrote, "The bare sight of fifty thousand armed, and drilled black soldiers on the banks of the Mississippi would end the rebellion at once".